Countrycoin-de/OpenDTU-MQTT-Telegraf-InfluxDB-V1.8x/README.md

 * Furthermore, like  [smainz](https://github.com/smainz/OpenDTU-MQTT-Telegraf-influxdb-integration), I use environment variables.
 * The file location for the environment variables is /etc/default/telegraf
 Please note that Telegraf has to be restarted when making changes to this file.

+To troubleshoot problems, here are a few tips:

+* A debug output can be made in the browser. 'http://<Your_telegraf_IP>:8086/debug/vars'